Caltech

-Palomar Testbed Interferometer (PTI) Data at NExSci
+Palomar Testbed Interferometer (PTI) Support Page

 The Palomar Testbed Interferometer (PTI) was a near-infrared, long-baseline stellar interferometer located at Palomar Observatory in California.
 First fringes were obtained in July 1995 and it was operational until December 2008.